 Figure 1: Conceptual Framework of the Study

-1.1 Statement of the Problem
+1.1 Statement of the Problem the problem statement is inadequate and not clearly stated.

 This study aimed to determine the domain of institutional politics and educational educational authenticity of teachers in public elementary schools.
-Specifically, this study was expected to achieve the following questions:
+Specifically, this study was sought to achieve the following questions:

-1. What is the level of the institutional politics of teachers in public elementary schools in terms of:

-1.1 power and authority structures,
+1. What is the level of the institutional politics of teachers in public elementary schools in terms of power and authority structures, decision-making processes, resource allocation and teacher-administrator relationships?

-1.2 decision-making processes,

-1.3 resource allocation and

-1.4 teacher-administrator relationships?